Diffusion on hierarchical systems of weakly-coupled networks: Analytical results for coarse-grained diffusion

-Let us assume that a flow between node $i$ belonging to network $\mathcal{A}^{(a)}$ and all nodes in this network is much larger than a flow from this node to nodes in the second network.
-Such a situation takes place when the attractiveness $g_i^{(a)}$ of a node neighbourhood in network $a$ before it gets connected is much larger than the attractiveness of neighbourhood in network $b$
+We will assume that networks $\mathcal{A}^{(1)}$ and $\mathcal{A}^{(2)}$ are {\it weakly coupled} i.e. the parameter $p_c$ is so small that the flow of particles between the node $i$ in the sub-network $\mathcal{A}^{(a)}$ and all other nodes within this sub-network is much greater than the flow from this node to another sub-network $\mathcal{A}^{(b)}$.
+This happens when the attractiveness $g_i^{(a)}$ of a node neighborhood in the sub-network $a$, before it is connected, is far greater than the attractiveness of node neighborhood in the sub-network $b$